-Why patients in Greenville, SC would want Zirconia implants vs. titanium implants
+Why guests in Greenville, SC would want Zirconia implants vs. titanium implants

 Dental implants are artificial replacement tooth roots that can properly restore stimulation of the bone tissue and provide stability and longevity for a dental prosthetic.
 The posts are inserted in the bone tissue where they are left to heal over the course of several months.
 This healing process, called osseointegration, allows the implant time to fuse with the bone and become part of the mouth’s natural support structure for teeth.